sidpalas/devops-directive-website/content/posts/2021/04/tiny-container-image/index.md

 ## Multi-stage Builds

-Docker has a feature called [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) which make it easy to build the code in an environment with all of the necessary dependencies, and then copy the resulting executable into a different image.
+Docker has a feature called [multi-stage [builds](https://docs.docker.com/develop/develop-images/multistage-build/) which makes it easy to build the code in an environment with all of the necessary dependencies, and then copy the resulting executable into a different image.

 This is useful for a variety of reasons, but one of the most obvious is image size!
-By refactoring the dockerfile as follows:
+By refactoring the Dockerfile as follows:

 ```bash
 ### build stage ###